 Spanish is integrated into the curriculum beginning in Form I. In Form VI, students begin to receive formal instruction in Spanish related to grammar and vocabulary.
 After three years of Middle School Spanish, students enter Upper School well prepared to take Spanish II.
-While Spanish is generally studied by all Form VI students, in Form VII students may elect to either continue to study Spanish or Mandarin.
+While Spanish is generally studied by all Form VI students, in Form VII students may elect to either continue to study Spanish or start to take Mandarin.

 Form VI Spanish